The National State of the Assets Project

 Q: What are the benefits for our council in taking part?

-A: In contributing data, local governments strengthen the sector’s advocacy efforts and contribute to enhancing their own asset management skills and expertise.
+A: By contributing data, local governments strengthen the sector’s advocacy efforts and contribute to enhancing their own infrastructure planning effort.

-The NSoA provides a consistent, evidence-based, infrastructure data for use by all levels of government.
+The NSoA provides consistent, evidence-based, infrastructure data and information for use by all levels of government.
 This includes support in the consideration of extending existing or initiating new government funding programs (e.g., Financial Assistance Grants, Roads to Recovery and the Local Road and Community Infrastructure Program, etc).

 It also provides a snapshot of current service levels and shows what proportion of community infrastructure requiring additional investment is needed to be in a state of good repair.